jeshraghian/snntorch/docs/tutorials/tutorial_4.rst

 * Learn about the more advanced leaky integrate-and-fire (LIF) neuron models available: ``Synaptic`` and ``Alpha``

-Install the latest PyPi distribution of snnTorch by clicking into the following cell and pressing ``Shift+Enter``.
+Install the latest PyPi distribution of snnTorch.

 ::

-    pip install snntorch
+    $ pip install snntorch

 ::